ToriiX/miniprojects/README.md

 ### The dataset contains alarm alerts from 20th of May 2020 to 4th of April 2024.

-### A total of 16.271 rocket alarms went off in Israel during this time, and distributed over 234 days.
-The two busiest days were on 7th of October 2023 (4351 alarms) and on 11 of October 2023 (1044 alarms).
+### A total of 16.271 rocket alarms went off in Israel during this time and distributed over 234 days.
+The busiest days were on 7th of October 2023 (4351 alarms) and 11 of October 2023 (1044 alarms).
 <br>